ododev/odo-backstage-software-template/README.md

         - allow: [Template]
 ```

-4. Restart your Backstage instance, and you should see a new `Boostrap application with Devfile` Template available if you click on the `Create` button.
+4. Restart your Backstage instance, and you should see a new `Bootstrap application with Devfile` Template available if you click on the `Create` button.